apache/qpid-proton/proton-c/bindings/cpp/docs/mt.md

 multithreading is possible with older versions of C++.
 See the last section of this page for more information.

-The `proton::container` handles multiple connections concurrently in a thread pool, created using `proton::container::run()`.
+`proton::container` handles multiple connections concurrently in a thread pool, created using `proton::container::run()`.
 As AMQP events occur on a connection the container calls `proton::messaging_handler` event callbacks.
 The calls for each connection are *serialized* - callbacks for the same connection are never made concurrently.

 You assign a handler to a connection in `proton::container::connect()` or `proton::listen_handler::on_accept()` with `proton::connection_options::handler()`.
 We recommend you create a separate handler for each connection.
-That means the handler doesn't need locks or other synchronization to protect it against concurrent use by proton threads.
-(If you use the handler concurrently from non-proton threads then you will need synchronization.)
+That means the handler doesn't need locks or other synchronization to protect it against concurrent use by Proton threads.
+If you use the handler concurrently from non-Proton threads then you will need synchronization.

 The examples @ref multithreaded_client.cpp and @ref multithreaded_client_flow_control.cpp illustrate these points.

 ## Thread-safety rules

-The `proton::container` is thread-safe *with C++11 or greater*.
+`proton::container` is thread-safe *with C++11 or greater*.
 An application thread can open (or listen for) new connections at any time.
-The container uses threads that call proton::container::run() to handle network IO, and call user-defined `proton::messaging_handler` callbacks.
+The container uses threads that call `proton::container::run()` to handle network IO and call user-defined `proton::messaging_handler` callbacks.

-The `proton::container` ensures that calls to event callbacks for each connection instance are *serialized* (not called concurrently), but callbacks for different connections can be safely executed in parallel.
+`proton::container` ensures that calls to event callbacks for each connection instance are *serialized* (not called concurrently), but callbacks for different connections can be safely executed in parallel.

-The `proton::connection` and related objects (`proton::session`,
+`proton::connection` and related objects (`proton::session`,
 `proton::sender`, `proton::receiver`, `proton::delivery`) are *not*
 thread-safe and are subject to the following rules.